Biblical Genetics follow link 2 August 2013

-Modern genetic science and Biblical history provide new ways of looking at old questions.
-Joseph Adams explores how.
+http://shandycreative.com/Default.aspx?tabid=4595 Modern genetic science and Biblical history provide new ways of looking at old questions.
+Abdul-Azim explores how.

 A Human Story

-So it is perhaps surprising that modern scientists have used the Bible to explore our shared genetic history.
-Our DNA doesn’t just contain information about our height, physical features and skin colour.
+Given this, it’s raises an eyebrow that modern scientists have used the Bible to explore our shared genetic history.
+Our DNA doesn’t just contain information about our physical features.
 It also contains the story of our past ancestors.
 Through the mitochondrial DNA of a person, their maternal genetic history can be traced.
 This technique led to one of the most revealing discoveries in history about humanity; we all share a common mother – dubbed Mitochondrial Eve.
 Likewise, by tracing the Y chromosomes (only found in males), the same can be done for a person’s paternal history.
 This has similarly shown that every human being on earth is related via a common father.
-It should be clarified that our genetic ‘Adam’ and ‘Eve’ have very little bearing to the Biblical Adam and Eve, and it would be somewhat naïve to suggest so.
-The two were certainly not contemporaries, but rather reflections of our shared paternal and maternal ancestry.
+It should be clarified that our genetic ‘Adam’ and ‘Eve’ have very little bearing to the Biblical Adam and Eve.
+The two were not contemporaries.
+Humanity is literally (rather than figuratively) a single family.

 The interesting part comes next.
-It is the Jews who presented the most interesting example to study.
+It is the Jews who presented the most interesting example to study for genetic scientists.
 They are one of the oldest ethno-religious groups in the world – the Hebrew Bible having been preserved by Jews for millennia.
-Their distinct identity has been passed down through countless generations, and ultimately much of the Old Testament is a story about Jewish history.
+Their distinct identity has been passed down through generations, and ultimately much of the Old Testament is a story about Jewish history.